ashwinnair10/campusbuddy/README.md

 - show availabilty of ssl,ccc,etc.
 - implemenent venue booking(organisation heads only) and permission granting feature(nitc admin)

+- health centre/doctor availability
+- order food from mini?
+- bus tracking(but that is already done by other studs)

 ## extras
 - registration for events and workshops,payment module
 - cab booking??